loader

 Frequently Asked Questions (FAQs)

-The National Pension Scheme is an investment plan for retirement that is backed by the government in India which helps people build an accumulation of pension funds over time.
+The National Pension System Scheme is an investment plan for retirement that is backed by the government in India which helps people build an accumulation of pension funds over time.
 It's designed to offer the security of financial stability following retirement.

 Any Indian citizen between the ages of 18 and 65 can invest in the National Pension Scheme in India which includes self-employed and salaried individuals.